conatsera/system-device-tree-xlnx/README.md

 * Versal:
      - PDI (.pdi)
      - A folder named "extracted" that contains:
      	- ELFs like plm, psm
      	- CDOs like lpd, fpd, pmc_data etc.
      	- bif file that can re-construct the PDI using above artifacts

 ## How to use custom system device tree repository path with SDTGen
 ### Usage of CUSTOM_SDT_REPO:
- By default SDTGen will run from the installed tool under &lt;Installed Vitis Path&gt;/2025.1/data/system-device-tree-xlnx or &lt;Installed Vivado Path&gt;/2025.1/data/system-device-tree-xlnx.
+ By default SDTGen will run from the installed tool under <i>&lt;Installed Vitis Path&gt;</i>/2025.1/data/system-device-tree-xlnx or <i>&lt;Installed Vivado Path&gt;</i>/2025.1/data/system-device-tree-xlnx.
 If you want to use the local SDT repo instead of the installed one, use the environment variable `CUSTOM_SDT_REPO`.